 Vulnerability scanner data correlation is the process of taking data from multiple security sources, normalizing it, reconciling duplicates, enriching it with context, and then ranking what’s most important.

 Many teams think they’re correlating when they’re just aggregating.
 Aggregation throws everything onto one dashboard.
 Correlation goes deeper.
-It finds the relationships between a finding, the specific server it’s on, who owns that server, if it’s exposed to the internet, and whether hackers are actively targeting it.

 Different scanners report the same flaw in different ways.
 One tool uses a Nessus plugin ID, another uses a Qualys QID, and a cloud scanner uses something else entirely.
 We’ve walked into situations where three tools found the same OS bug but created three separate tickets for it.
 Correlation fixes that mess.